Anterior Shoulder Dislocation – Advice regarding healing and recovery

 Driving

-You will not be insured to drive whilst you a wearing a sling.
-It is always good to check with your insurance company however we advise it should be safe to return to driving when:
+You will not be insured to drive whilst you are wearing a sling.
+It is always good to check with your insurance company; however, we advise it should be safe to return to driving when:

 • You are no longer using the sling